EthanVanH/GraphicsEngine/A4/README.txt

  Clipping takes place in the screen space.

  for each point in the screen space, if the point is outside the limits of the viewbox, which were calculated earlier.
- We need to clip if the value of minX > pointX > maxX OR minY > pointY > maxY Or nearPlane > pontZ >farPlane.
+ We need to clip if the value of minX > pointX > maxX OR minY > pointY > maxY Or nearPlane > pointZ >farPlane.

  To clip, we need to find the point on the line that interescts the boundry, and draw to that instead of the vertex. the point can be determined with the following arithmatic based on the two points we are given